Compounded Atropine Eye Drops for Myopia

 Where can I buy this medication?

-You specific type of atropine in artificial tears is a compounded medicine.
+Your specific type of atropine in artificial tears is a compounded medicine.
 This means it was made-to-order at Helios Compounding Pharmacy for your child, through your trusted local community pharmacy.
-Call your pharmacist if you gave questions about getting a refill.
+Call your pharmacist if you have questions about getting a refill.